jinzezhu0609-ops/COMP2090SEF/Task 1/README.md

-This is a guide on how to use program：
+This is a guide on how to run program
 --------------------------------------